saiyam1814/DevOpsRoadmap2022/atir-nayab/07-03-2022/kube.md

 ### services

-- lod balancing for pods
+- load balancing for pods
 - use labels to determine target pods

 ### deployments